 Colorful, diverse and flavorful, Zamboanga City’s cuisine is a melting pot of different cultures.
 Zamboanga’s rich history as a former Spanish settlement has infused Hispanic flavors and food preparations to Filipino dishes.
 Its proximity to the Sulu Sea has blessed it with a variety of fresh seafood-based dishes.

 The presence of different tribes from the Sulu archipelago and the Malay peninsula, known for their heavy use of exotic spices in their own cuisine, have also added a distinct touch to the food, making visits to Zamboanga City a culinary adventure.

-For first-time visitors, here are just a few of the notable dishes that can try there.
+For first-time visitors, here are just a few of the notable dishes that you can try there.